Apart from theory best learning is done by hands-on examples.

 gatt --work-on 999999which extracts the package atom "=app-editors/emacs-30.1" and unmasks the package for the currently used architecture in your package.keywords file.
 Gatt lets you confirm the emerge run (skip it with the

-) and after that you test it extensively.
+--no-user-interaction option) and after that you test it extensively.

 Being ready for transferring it to stable, you type